wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/router/README.md

 Unlike other pipeline stages, the relation embedder does not operate on the document currently passing through the pipeline, but on *all* documents with which that document has a relationship.

+This is an expensive process, so it is best to bypass the relation embedder entirely if it is not needed for a given record.

-Because of this, the message sent to the embedder is the *content of the collectionPath*, rather than a way to identify the document in question.
+Because of these, the message sent to the embedder is the *content of the collectionPath*, rather than a way to identify the document in question.